RIM launches software to accommodate Apple users

-TORONTO Research In Motion RIM.TO on Tuesday launched software t hat enables it s large "enterprise" customers to manage Apple and other rival devices through the same servers as they use for the BlackBerry smartphone and Playbook tablet.
+TORONTO Research In Motion on Tuesday launched software that enables its large "enterprise" customers to manage Apple and other rival devices through the same servers as they use for the BlackBerry smartphone and Playbook tablet.

 RIM, which long dominated the so-called enterprise market, has watched the BlackBerry's market share steadily erode in recent years.
 Unable to arrest the trend, the company now aims to generate a fresh revenue stream from it.
 Mobile Fusion will cost $99 per user to license and $4 per user a month, with discounts available for bulk orders.